High-fidelity stellar extinction with Gaia and APOGEE -- I. The method and a new extinction curve: Abstract

 \section{Abstract}

 The scarcity of high-fidelity extinction measurements remains a bottleneck in deriving accurate stellar properties from \textit{Gaia} parallaxes.
-In this work, we aim to derive precision extinction estimates for APOGEE DR19 stars, establishing a new benchmark for Galactic stellar population studies.
-We first determine reddening by comparing observed colors—retrieved from photometric surveys or standardized synthetic magnitudes from \textit{Gaia} BP/RP spectra—to intrinsic colors predicted via an \texttt{XGBoost} model.
+In this work, we aim to derive precise extinction estimates for APOGEE DR19 stars, establishing a new benchmark for Galactic stellar population studies.
+We first determine reddening by comparing observed colors—retrieved from photometric surveys or standardized synthetic magnitudes from \textit{Gaia} low-resolution blue and red photometer (BP/RP) spectra—to intrinsic colors predicted via an \texttt{XGBoost} model.
 The model is trained on minimally reddened stars to infer intrinsic colors and their associated uncertainties, using APOGEE stellar parameters ($T_{\rm eff}$, $\log g$, [Fe/H], and [$\alpha$/Fe]).
 The derived reddening values are then converted into extinctions using an anchor ratio of $A_{BP} / A_{RP} = 1.694 \pm 0.004$, derived from red-clump-like stars.
 Here, we provide extinction measurements in 39 filters across 10 photometric systems and introduce a new empirical extinction curve optimized for broadband passbands.
 Our extinction estimates ($A_V$) outperform existing results (\texttt{Bayestar19}, \texttt{StarHorse}, \texttt{SEDEX}), achieving a typical precision of $\sim$0.03~mag in $A_V$.
 Notably, we identify systematic deviations of up to 30\% between monochromatic and passband-integrated extinction ratios at wavelengths $\lambda > 700$~nm.
 This result highlights the necessity of adopting passband-specific coefficients when correcting extinction to derive stellar parameters.
-As the foundation for a forthcoming series of papers, these benchmark measurements will be used to (1) revise asteroseismic scaling relations, (2) calibrate differential reddening in open clusters, and (3) reconcile heterogeneous dust maps into a unified, all-sky extinction scheme.
+The derived extinction and reddening data are available to the community for download through \href {https://doi.org/10.5281/zenodo.18239586}{Zenodo}.